microsoft/PTVS/Common/Docs/HowTo.md

 My monochromatic code block
 ```

-Language names (such as `csharp` or `python`) can be specified immediately after the first three backticks to perform formatting:
+Language names (such as `python`, `javascript` or `csharp`) can be specified immediately after the first three backticks to perform formatting:

 With `python`: